What is Dematerialization?

 selling, transferring and holding shares and also about making it cost-effective

-to grasp the benefits of dematerialization and the
+benefits of dematerialization and the

 benefits of a demat account.
 Let us focus on what is a demat account and

 Demat account is an account where you hold shares and other securities in custody.

 A demat account is somewhat like a bank account, the only difference being that

 in a bank account you hold funds and in a demat account you hold shares and other

 Dematerialization, on the other hand, is a process.
 It is the process of converting

 your physical shares into dematerialized shares and holding it in an electronic